davekirby/EFFProject/notes/Implement chromosomes - 8 sp.md

 In the future I may experiment with having multi-stage mutate & mate operators, i.e. that do tree operations on part of the chromosome and list operations on other parts.  e.g. model the consequents and the set of rules as a variable length list, with tree M&M operations on the antecedent part of each rule.

 Add elitism from ch4 of the hands-on GA book - https://github.com/PacktPublishing/Hands-On-Genetic-Algorithms-with-Python/blob/master/Chapter04/elitism.py

+**2021-06-15**  I have conversion from a chromosome to a fuzzy rule working, next I need to extend it to a list of rules.